 In some instances, tweezers or a needle are not viable options.
 When ingrown hairs grow sideways, underneath the skin, there often isn’t an opening or piece of hair above the skin for you to pull on.
 When this happens a dermatologist can make a tiny incision and pull the hair out safely.

-If you’re a dedicated shaver, make sure you’re shaving properly!
-Not using a shaving aid, a dull razor blade or shaving at the wrong angle can all cause unnecessary ingrown hairs.
+Shave properly!
+Not using a shaving aid, using a dull razor blade or shaving against the grain can cause unnecessary ingrown hairs.

 They can be a literal pain, but remember, ingrown hairs are nothing to be ashamed of!
-Almost everyone gets them at some point in their life!
+Almost everyone gets them, and now you know how to treat them and prevent them in the future.